jamesdesq/sitemap-app/README.md

 ## Some other stuff that I did

-- You need to install the composer apache pack
+- You need to install the composer Apache pack
 - You need to make sure that your EB install is indeed running Apache (and not Nginx), which you can do by changing the software settings via the console
 - You need to make sure that EB has the /public route set as the home directory
 - For CLI access, make sure you've got a key pair generated for the EC2 instance.
 Download the private key for it and put it in ~/.ssh.
 CHMOD it to 400